Alabama Locksmith License: How to Get Licensed in 2026 (Step-by-Step)

 Submit Alabama Law Enforcement Agency (ALEA) forms for state and federal background checks.

-• Requirement: Two fingerprint cards and a $38.25 fee to ALEA.
+• Requirement: two fingerprint cards and a $38.25 fee paid to ALEA.

 The individual license fee is $50, which covers a two-year period.

-To start your own locksmith company, you need both an individual license and a company license.
+To start your own locksmith company in Alabama, you need both an individual license and a company license.

 Prerequisites:

-• A valid Alabama business license (city or county).
+• A valid Alabama business license from your city or county.

-1. Register the Business: Obtain your local business license and insurance.
-Ensure the AESBL is listed as a certificate holder on your insurance.
+1. Register the business: obtain your local business license and insurance.
+List the AESBL as a certificate holder on your insurance policy.

-2. Submit Company Paperwork: Pay the $150 first-time admin fee plus the license fee ($300 for sole proprietors or $400 for LLCs/Corporations).
+2. Submit company paperwork: pay the $150 first-time admin fee plus the license fee ($300 for sole proprietors or $400 for LLCs and corporations).

-3. Designate a QA: The Qualifying Agent pays a fee of $50–$150 depending on their technical disciplines.
+3. Designate a Qualifying Agent: the QA pays a fee of $50 to $150 depending on their technical disciplines.

 Training Requirements for Alabama Locksmiths

-Education must come from AESBL-approved programs.
-For 2026, the primary providers are:
+Training must come from AESBL-approved programs.
+For 2026, the main providers are:

 Continuing Education (CEU)

 Alabama requires 8 hours of approved continuing education every year.
-You provide proof of 16 total hours during your biennial (every two years) renewal.
+You submit proof of 16 total hours at each biennial (every two years) renewal.

 Timeline:

-• Total: Expect 2–3 months from start to finish.
+• Total: expect 2 to 3 months from start to finish.

 Frequently Asked Questions